Azure/azure-powershell/src/ResourceManager/DataFactoryV2/Commands.DataFactoryV2/help/Set-AzureRmDataFactoryV2RepoConfiguration.md

 ```

 ### -RepositoryLastCommitId
-The id of the last commit.
+The ID of the last commit.

 ```yaml
 Type: String